milenap11/cpa-finder/README.md

 @tailwind components;
 @tailwind utilities;
 </pre>
-5. Remove all the unnecessary files (SVGs & README) and create a components folder inside src.
+<p>5.
+Remove all the unnecessary files (SVGs & README) and create a components folder inside src.</p>
-6. Move App.jsx into the src/components/App folder and rename App.jsx to index.jsx.
+<p>6.
+Move App.jsx into the src/components/App folder and rename App.jsx to index.jsx.</p>
-7. Move App.css into the src/components/App folder and rename App.css to styles.css.
+<p>7.
+Move App.css into the src/components/App folder and rename App.css to styles.css.</p>
 8. Launch your server:
 <pre>
 npm run dev